gudiseva/stackedit/OTA-Ignite/Trade-Tiger.md

 Apply

-### DA
+#### DATR
+DATR
+: Daily Average Range.
-Select DATR <- Daily Avg Range.
-E.g. SBIN will move 9 pts upside or downside in this range.
+E.g. SBIN will move 9 points upside or downside in this range.

 Apply